araj6523/OCR/README.md

   - **Read:** Fetch and display ID card details from the database.
   - **Update:** Modify existing data in the database.
   - **Delete:** Remove ID card details from the database.

+ ## Instructions

+ - To run this Web Application, Install tesseract-OCR from any location and then  add the directory where the tesseract-OCR binaries are located to the Path variables, probably C:\Program Files\Tesseract-OCR.
+ - Run app.py to start the server

 ## Demo